 Chemistry Degree highlights

 Featuring a common curriculum in the first Semester which offers the possibility of transfers between the departmental subjects.
 The interface between science and engineering provides a unique environment for teaching and research.

-- The degrees are accredited by the Royal Society of Chemistry and the Institute of Chemistry of Ireland.
+- This degree is accredited by the Royal Society of Chemistry and the Institute of Chemistry in Ireland.